0xJonas/skylite/docs/node_definition.md

 ### `#[skylite_proc::create_properties]`

 A function marked with this attribute is responsible for creating the instance of the Node's property type.
 The marked function receives arguments to the parameters defined in the [node asset](node_assets.md#parameters), in the order they are given there, and should return a new instance of the property type.
+The parameters are moved into the function, so they are only available at this point.
 Unless the node defines no properties or `skylite_proc::extra_properties`, this function is **required**.

 ```rust
 #[skylite_proc::create_properties]